Mariana Trench: Descents

 Victor Vescovo achieved a new record descent to 10928 m on 28 April 2019 using the DSV Limiting Factor, a Triton 36000/2 model manufactured by Florida-based Triton Submarines.
 He dived four times between 28 April and 5 May 2019, becoming the first person to dive into Challenger Deep more than once.
+It was then reported on 13 May.

 On 8 May 2020, a joint project between the Russian shipbuilders, scientific teams of the Russian Academy of Sciences with the support of the Russian Foundation for Advanced Research Projects and the Pacific Fleet submerged the autonomous underwater vehicle Vityaz-D to the bottom of the Mariana Trench at a depth of 10028 m.
 Vityaz-D is the first underwater vehicle to operate autonomously at the extreme depths of the Mariana Trench.
 The duration of the mission, excluding diving and surfacing, was more than 3 hours.

 On 10 November 2020, the Chinese submersible Fendouzhe reached the bottom of the Mariana Trench at a depth of 10909 m.